jegnux/JXOrientation/README.md

 - (id) landscapeRight;
 ```

 And send it any message that the receiver can handle.
-It will be really sent on orientation changes.
+They will be actually sent during the rotation animation.

-Exemples :
+Examples :
 ```objective-c
 - (void)viewDidLoad
 {